 - gain a thorough understanding of the history, theory, and methods of the public humanities

 - explore a variety of subjects in the arts and humanities, and

 - develop practical skills needed for public humanities work: to develop exhibits and websites, care for museum artifacts, conduct oral history interviews, undertake historic preservation projects, facilitate public engagement and partnerships, and create and manage cultural programs.

-All students must take AMST 1550: Methods in Public Humanities and AMST 2650: Introduction to Public Humanities.
-Students also must take at least one upper-level seminar in American Studies, generally at the 2000-level; two practicums (AMST 2670 and AMST 2680); and nine other elective courses.
-Elective courses can be selected from 1000 and 2000 level courses offered at Brown and graduate courses at RISD.
-Graduate level courses at Harvard’s Graduate School of Arts and Sciences can also count for credit.
+Elective courses can be selected from 1000 to 2000 level courses offered at Brown and graduate courses at RISD.
+Graduate level courses at Harvard's Graduate School of Arts and Sciences can also count for credit.
 The disciplinary field or departments are not limited.
-Students should aim at a balance between practice, theory, and content, and between seminars and lecture classes.
-Students receive significant advising on their course choices,
+Students should aim at a balance of practice, theory, and content and between seminars and lecture classes.
+Students receive significant advising on their course choices.

 For more information about the public humanities curriculum and requirements, see the Graduate Student Program Handbook.

 Students enrolled in the Ph.D. program in the American Studies department may elect to receive an M.A. in public humanities en route to the doctorate.
 This entails completion of AMST2540: Methods in Public Humanities, AMST2650: Introduction to Public Humanities, a summer practicum, and an examination field in some area of the public humanities.
 For further information, Ph.D. students should refer to the American Studies department graduate handbook.